hemachaitanya/ansible/ansibleqns.md

+* What is Ansible, and what are its key features?
+*
+How do you configure Ansible and nodes in a network environment?

+Can you explain the concept of a playbook in Ansible?

+What is configuration management, and how does Ansible facilitate it?

+What is an inventory in Ansible, and how is it used?

+Please explain the difference between static and dynamic inventory in Ansible.

+What is Ansible Vault, and how is it used to secure sensitive information?

+What is a Jinja template, and what is the difference between a template and a Jinja template in Ansible?

+Which modules do you commonly use in your organization when working with Ansible?

+Can you explain the concepts of roles, tasks, and handlers in Ansible?

+How do you configure group inventory in Ansible?

+What are modules in Ansible, and how are they used?

+Can you provide an overview of Ansible Collections and their significance?

+How do you pass values dynamically when running a playbook in Ansible?

 ###  What is Ansible?

 * Ansible is one of the configuration Management Tools.
 It is a method through we automate system admin tasks.